Aizera/hugo-notepadium/content/post/how-i-got-myself-to-fully-commit-to-ring-fit-adventure.md

 title = "How I got myself to fully commit to Ring Fit Adventure"

 +++
-It's been about a month since my last Ring Fit Adventure post, but yes, I am still wading through the levels at a steady pace, occasionally backtracking to finish my side quests.
-For my friends who showed some interest in trying out Ring Fit for real, this one is for you!
-I want to talk about how I got started and how I kept going.
+It's been about a month since my last Ring Fit Adventure post!
+But yes, I am still wading through the levels at a steady pace, occasionally backtracking to finish my side quests.
+From the last time I posted, some of you showed some interest in trying out Ring Fit for real.
+This one is for you!
+I want to talk about how I got started in Ring Fit and how I kept going.

-## How I got myself to fully commit to Ring Fit Adventure

 #### Gaming Aspect

 Personally, if Ring Fit wasn't a game, my consideration to incorporate fitness into my life still might not have been a thing.
+For me, Ring Fit is one of the many games I can instantly fall in love with.
+I am someone who's always loved turn based RPGs.
+The quirky story, the scenic jogging, exercise moves that double down as attacks, and the battle music always gets me pumped up!
+I always absorb the scene whenever I'm running, and the amount of detail that the devs have stuffed in every frame never fails to amuse me.
+It's just like one of those animes that can make any screenshot look like a desktop wallpaper.
+It's just that good.

-For me, Ring Fit is one of the many games I am inherently interested in, and I am willing to put in the work to grind stats and progress in the game.
-The story is interesting enough for me, and the music battle always gets me pumped up!
-Here is my absolute favorite OST from the game below, feel free to listen if you don't mind the spoiler!
+Wrapping up, I want to share my absolute favorite OST from the game below, feel free to listen if you don't mind some spoilers!

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/qdjvSjLMFHE' frameborder='0' allowfullscreen></iframe></div>